Saliency Driven Perceptual Image Compression: Proposed Method

 An auto-regressive image compression model operating on a quantized latent representation \cite{mentzer2018conditional} factorizes the discrete representation using a basic chain rule \cite{kolesnikov2017pixelcnn}:

 Our idea is to jointly learn an extra set of auxiliary representations $\bold{\Tilde{z}}$ to factorize joint distribution using:

-Here $\Theta$ and $\Phi$ are the parameters of two 3D Pixel-CNN model where $P(\bold{\Tilde{z}})$ is the second stage which is decoded first during the decompression stage.
+Here $\Theta$ and $\Phi$ are the parameters of two 3D Pixel-CNN models where $P(\bold{\Tilde{z}})$ is the second stage which is decoded first during the decompression stage.
 Thus for the first stage, quantized representations $\bold{\Tilde{y}}$ are encoded and decoded by assuming that the $\bold{\Tilde{z}}$ is available.
-In the subsequent sections, we describe each component in our proposed method.
+In the subsequent sections, each component of the proposed method is described.